rjdebastiani/rjdebastiani/README.md

 ### Hello!

-My name is Rafael Junior Debastiani, I'm an undergraduate student in <a href="https://www.ufsm.br/cursos/graduacao/santa-maria/tecnologia-em-sistemas-para-internet">Technology in Internet Systems</a> at <a href="https://www.ufsm.br/">Federal University of Santa Maria (UFSM)</a> and work as a Senior Python Developer at <a href="https://webeleven.com.br">WebEleven</a>.
+My name is Rafael Junior Debastiani, I'm an undergraduate student in <a href="https://www.ufsm.br/cursos/graduacao/santa-maria/tecnologia-em-sistemas-para-internet">Technology in Internet Systems</a> at <a href="https://www.ufsm.br/">Federal University of Santa Maria (UFSM)</a> and work as a Python/Django Software Developer at <a href="https://tembici.com.br">Tembici</a>.

 Currently, I am focused on developing and maintaining web systems and RESTful APIs with Python, Django, Django REST Framework and their respective libraries, I also have experience in Frontend development with HTML, CSS and JavaScript with its libraries.